TigerBSD/TigerBSD/README.md

 Press F10 to Save and Exit.

+### Boot from the FreeBSD 11.0-RC1 install media

-Press the blue "ThinkVantage"-button again.
+At boot, press the blue "ThinkVantage"-button again.

 Press F12 to select temporary startup device.

-### Boot from the FreeBSD 11.0-RC1 install media

 From the Boot Menu, select your USB memory stick.
 In my case, it is called "USB HDD".